alisongabiatti/pixie-exporter/README.md

 # Architechture

-This script has a python application to export metrics to Prometheus using a PXL script to collect data from Kubernetes services.
+This script has a python application to export golden signal metrics retrieved from Pixie API using a PXL script.
+These metrics are exposed to Prometheus.

 ![Architechture](docs/images/arch.png "Architechture")